kanisterio/kanister/examples/etcd/etcd-in-cluster/README.md

 Automated restore for ETCD is not supported please follow the examples docs to restore the backup manually.
 Backup path : etcd_backups/kube-system/etcd-ubuntu-s-4vcpu-8gb-blr1-01-master-1/2020-08-07T11:21:23Z/etcd-backup.db.gz
 ```

 Once we have this message we can go ahead with manually restoring the ETCD.
-SSH into the node where ETCD is running, most usually it would be Kubernetes master node.
+SSH into the node where ETCD is running, most usually it would be Kubernetes leader node.

-These tools should be installed on the master node
+These tools should be installed on the leader node
 - Based on the object storage that you used, you should have CLI installed, in our case since we are using AWS S3 as oject storage make sure aws CLI is installed
 - ETCD command line tool `etcdctl`